Florida/Georgia Personal Injury & Workers Compensation

 S316.075 (1)(b)2 Steady YELLOW traffic light, PEDESTRIAN facing, must not start to cross roadway - Points on Drivers License: 0

-S316.075 (1)(c )1 Steady RED light, vehicle facing, failed to yield right-of-way while turning (previously violation code 516) - Points on Drivers License: 3
+S316.075 (1)(c )1 Steady RED light, vehicle facing, failed to yield while turning - Points on Drivers License: 3

 S316.075 (1)(c )1 Fail to stop at STEADY RED signal before making right turn - Points on Drivers License: 4

-S316.075 (1)(c )1 Red Light Camera - Fail to stop at STEADY RED light for procedures see 316.0083 - Points on Drivers License: 0
+S316.075 (1)(c )1 Red Light Camera - Fail to stop at STEADY RED light see 316.0083 - Points on Drivers License: 0

-S316.075 (1)(c)1a Steady RED light, vehicle facing, failed to yield right-of-way to other traffic while making right turn - Points on Drivers License: 3
+S316.075 (1)(c)1a Steady RED light, vehicle facing, failed to yield to other traffic while making right turn - Points on Drivers License: 3

 S316.075 (1)(c )1a Fail to stop at STEADY RED signal before making right turn - Points on Drivers License: 4